 - If you’re over 5’9”, choose a 4 ½ inch grip

 Now, let’s move on to the reviews.
-Most of the paddles on the list below have been released or upgraded in 2017, so they are the newest paddles in the market.
+Most of the beginners paddles on the list below have been released or upgraded in 2020, so they are the newest paddles in the market.

 The Rally Graphite Pickleball paddle is one of the more expensive paddles on this list, and it’s also one of the most enduringly popular ones for beginners, for indoor and outdoor play.
 The Rally paddle weighs between 7 and 8 ounces, the larger version making it suitable for intermediate players who want more power.